anselm/arpersist/README.md

    right now the user can make any number of gps anchors, and these are networked between instances; later these may not be networked right now any user can make and save a map - I may hide that feature - it could ruin the experience for everybody and is a security issue

 # TODO

+- improve edit page
-- show other players on earth
+- test showing other players
 - it would be nice to show a globe that shows where all the participants are
 - network init and rebinding to anchors
-- finish map widget

 - provide more notification on when gps is ready, when arkit is ready, when a good time to capture gps is
 - may hide creating maps and placing gps anchors
 - need to do full orientation transform